GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: Discussion Future Work

 \section{Discussion \& Future Work}

-Although we believe that GeoBenchr provides a solid starting point for comparing various spatiotemporal database systems, we acknowledge that there are several limitations to our current prototype and evaluation that we plan to address in future work.
-In this section, we discuss possible influences on our results, while also considering potential future work to address limitations and extend the capabilities of GeoBenchr.
+GeoBenchr provides a solid starting point for comparing spatiotemporal database systems, but our prototype and evaluation have limitations that we aim to address in future work.
+We outline potential influences on our results and directions for extending GeoBenchr.